In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

-I have written another travel-blog on Viking Areas in Iceland - Eiríksstaðir Long House in West-Iceland, with photos from the inside of Eiríksstaðir, the guided tour, and information on how to reach it.
-This was my first travel-blog on Guide to Iceland back in 2013 :)
+I have written another travel-blog on Viking Areas in Iceland - Eiríksstaðir Long House in West Iceland, with photos from the inside of Eiríksstaðir, the guided tour, and information on how to reach it.
+This was my second travel-blog on Guide to Iceland back in 2013 :)

 The information sign by the Viking ruins in Vatnsfjörður

 In Vatnsfjörður on the northern side of the Westfjords of Iceland extensive Viking ruins have been found.
-This land was settled by the Viking Snæbjörn, the son of Eyvindur austmann.
+This land was settled by the Viking Snæbjörn, the son of Eyvindur austmaður.

 Ruins of a Viking longhouse were discovered here during archaeological excavations from 2003-2013, along with a smithy and several other smaller houses.

 Standing inside the Viking longhouse at the ruins in Vatnsfjörður

 Find out more about Vatnsfjörður at the website of Minjastonun - The Cultural Heritage Agency of Iceland: Vatnsfjörður.